Mountain Bike Tire

 • Heavier riders or those riding rocky tracks might need pressures up to 35 – 45 psi.

-Remember that all these factors interplay with each other affecting your ride quality, so it’s best to experiment until you find what suits you best.
+Remember that all these factors affect your ride quality, so it’s best to experiment until you find what suits you best.

 Leave a Reply